Counseling Psychology Concentration: Careers and Internships

-As a graduate of this program, you will obtain the necessary skills to prepare for a Ph.D. program (science specialization) or become a licensed clinical professional counselor (practitioner specialization).
+As a graduate of this program, you will obtain the necessary skills to prepare for a Ph.D. program (science specialization) or become a licensed clinical professional counselor (practitioner specialization or general counseling psychology track).
 Our graduates work in hospitals, school-based mental health programs, community mental health clinics, residential treatment centers, crisis response units, substance abuse treatment centers and private practice.
 Here are some of the places they've landed jobs:

 Nonprofit, Community Mental Health and Residential Treatment

 - Catholic Charities

 - Glenwood Life Counseling Center

 - Health Care for the Homeless